leamas/lpf/README.md

 ## Installation

-First, clone the sources, create a fresh rpm (your rpm will have a different name, look in the rpmbuild output) and install it:
+First clone the sources, create a fresh rpm and install it:

     $ git clone https://github.com/leamas/lpf.git
     $ cd lpf/
     $ tools/make_rpm
-    $ sudo rpm -U /home/al/rpmbuild/RPMS/noarch/lpf-0-2.77d58d7.fc18.noarch.rpm
+    $ sudo rpm -U dist/lpf-*.noarch.rpm

-Then, go to the examples/msttcore-fonts directory to create your first lpf bootstrap package and install it:
+Then install your first lpf bootstrap package:

     $  cd examples/msttcore-fonts
-    $ cp License.txt msttcore-fonts-fontconfig.conf msttcore-fonts.spec \
-      $(rpm --eval %_sourcedir)
-    $ rpmbuild -bb lpf-msttcore-fonts.spec
-    $ rpm -U --force /home/al/rpmbuild/RPMS/noarch/lpf-msttcore-fonts-2.2-1.fc18.noarch.rpm
+    $  sudo rpm -U --force lpf-msttcore-fonts-2.2-1.fc18.noarch.rpm

 To use lpf you need to be member of the pkg-build group.
 On the first run you will be prompted about adding this group to your user.
 These prompts disappear after logging out and in again (or rebooting).

 Check that the /etc/sudodoers file contains the following line (default in recent Fedora versions):